google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

     RUN apt-get update && \
         apt-get install -qqy doxygen

-With `FROM` you can declare which Docker image you want to use as a starting point.
-I chose `trezeci/emscripten` as a basis — the image you have been using all along.
-With `RUN` you instruct Docker to run shell commands inside the container.
+With `FROM`, you can declare which Docker image you want to use as a starting point.
+I chose `trzeci/emscripten` as a basis — the image you have been using all along.
+With `RUN`, you instruct Docker to run shell commands inside the container.
 Whatever changes these commands make to the container is now part of the Docker image.
 To make sure that your Docker image has been built and is available before you run `build.sh`, you have to adjust your `package.json` a